alanlekah/subaruapi/README.md

 ### Endpoints

-The app has two endpoints currently, /unlock and /lock accordingly, both are GET methods.
+The app has two endpoints currently, /unlock and /lock accordingly, both are GET.